-The African Biomedical Engineering Mobility (ABEM) project is open to national and residents of African countries for the 2018/2019 academic year.
+The African Biomedical Engineering Mobility (ABEM) project is open to nationals and residents of African countries for the 2019/20 academic year.

 The scholarship is funded by the Intra-Africa Academic Mobility Scheme of the Education, Audiovisual and Culture Executive Agency of the European Commission.
 The scheme is modelled on Europe’s well-established and successful Erasmus-Mundus programme.
 As part of the Roadmap 2014-2017 of the Joint Africa-EU Strategy, the Intra-Africa Mobility Scheme underlines the contribution of higher education towards economic and social development and the potential of academic mobility to improve the quality of higher education.